Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 With the excessive use of OTT apps in Nepal, telecom operators are facing a big loss here.
-Apps like Viber, IMO, Facebook messenger, WhatsApp and more are broadly categorized as OTT which we will explain below.
-These apps enable you to make free calls to people anywhere using internet.
+Apps like Viber, IMO, Facebook Messenger, WhatsApp and more are broadly categorized as OTT which we will explain below.
+These apps enable you to make free calls to people anywhere using the internet.
 As the revenue losses are in billions due to less international calling, it has troubled the telecom operators.
-According to report published in Gorkhapatra, the revenue loss from such OTT apps is around 6 billions in the last fiscal year.
+According to the report published in Gorkhapatra, the revenue loss from such OTT apps is around 6 billion in the last fiscal year.

 Biggest loss shows in the private telco, Ncell’s revenue sheet.
 The loss for the last fiscal year amounts to around Rs 4 billion.
 Although the international calls are made less due to these apps, Ncell’s revenue increases by 1 billion to 57 billion and 720 million.
 It is due to their huge surge in revenues from data service alone.

 If you see sector wise revenues in telecom, the international call is one of the main sources of revenue for operators.
 Being the top two operators, it has more troubles to NTC and Ncell.
 It is also a loss to the country as they would have collected tax for those lost calls.

 OTT apps stand for Over the Top mobile applications.
 It lets you do the free calling and free messaging to people who may be residing in any part of the world.
 It’s like calling or messaging from the app to another person using the same app.
 Apps like Skype, Viber, WhatsApp, Messenger, WeChat, IMO are more popular in the world for voice calls and instant messaging.
 It is the world trend that the unlicensed and free OTT apps have put a serious threat to Telcos.
 The impact is more serious in the market where voice revenues account more than data revenues.